-Number: LCSW IV/A • To read and critic To furnish the sc mid-term and end To complete and st one hour wee que student reco hool with a writ d of the semeste sign weekly log kly individuords prior to often and signor? gs and time s • - etings by conference call, online of accement period. • -
+Number: LCSW IV/A • To read and critic To furnish the sc mid-term and end To complete and st one hour wee que student reco hool with a writ d of the semeste sign weekly log kly individuords prior to often and signor? gs and time s • - etings by conference call, online on the concernent period. • -